scenario-extraction/scenarios_in_CarMaker/BA_Philipp/Readme.txt

 Detailed documentation in the respective scripts and functions

-Paths have to be adjusted before running
+Paths in scripts have to be adjusted before running